zeus-fyi/zeus/zeus/iris_programmable_proxy/v1beta/RoutingProcedures.md

 #### Stage One (X-Agg prefixed)

-Only one transformation & one aggregation per stage is officially supported while in v1Beta.
+Only one transformation & one aggregation in stage one is officially supported while in v1Beta.
 Unofficially, you should be able to chain arbitrary amounts within reasonable boundaries, eg don't use 100 stages, but if you need 1-10 and expect your procedure to complete within 60s or so, then you should be fine.
-Additionally, only `POST` requests are officially supported at this time, but unofficially you can use any HTTP method that Iris supports: `GET, POST, PUT, DELETE`
+Additionally, only `POST` requests are officially supported at this time, but unofficially you can use any HTTP method that Iris
+supports: `GET, POST, PUT, DELETE`

 you provide:
   1. The routing group table header you want to send requests